joemcmahon/Csgrouper/README.txt

 I offer this piece of code for sharing on Github, and I'd like programmers interessed by this project to invest their time in improving it.
-I'll be happy to create new branches as needed and see the project become less redundant, smarter, have a new and better GUI, and finally develop independantly, reaching quality standard to help musicians do music.
+I'll be happy to see the project fork, become smarter, less redundant, have a new and better GUI and finally reach quality standard to help musicians do music.

 emilbarton@ymail.com